 5. Increased turnover

 Toxic work environments are often characterized by a high rate of employee turnover.
-Many people simply quit rather than deal with such environments.
+Many people simply quit rather than deal with such toxic workplaces.
 High turnover is especially prevalent in the technology, media, and retail industries.

 When you see your company’s turnover rate rise, you can bet that toxicity is at least part of the reason why.